First Accession: 17 Dec 1930 - 16 Jun 1944

 The United Kingdom has been a member of the BIE since 1930 although it left the organisation between 1944 and 1949.
 The UK was home to the first ever World Expo – the Great Exhibition of London in 1851.
 It also hosted a World Expo in 1862 in London as well as a Horticultural Expo, in Liverpool in 1984.
-As an active participant in World and Specialised Expos, the UK received a gold medal for its pavilions at Expo 2015 Milan and at Expo 2010 Shanghai.
+As an active participant in World and Specialised Expos, the UK received a gold award for its pavilions at World Expo 2015 Milan and at World Expo 2010 Shanghai.

 ThemeWe are Energy

 AwardSilver - "Exhibition Design" Category - pavilions larger than 700 m2

 The UK Pavilion focused on UK innovations and discoveries that changed the way we live our lives, transforming communities (steam locomotion), people (electromagnetic radiation), the world (turbojet engine), and everything (www).
 It asked visitors to imagine a new future, fuelled by the properties of the advanced material, graphene, discovered by Nobel Prize winning UK scientists at Manchester University.

 The UK pavilion was a multi-sensory experience involving film, technology, sound and computer generated animation.

 With the Expo theme of “Future Energy”, the UK design explored the origins of energy and begins with the birth of the universe, taking visitors on the journey of energy from the sun through to landscape, climate and human civilisation, culminating in a 360º computer generated universal landscape with an illuminated structure at its centre, inspired by human ingenuity.